Dalma Wildlife Sanctuary: Fauna

 Dalma Wildlife Sanctuary is home to wide variety of wild animals.
 During a waterhole census in May 2022, Indian elephant, sloth bear, golden jackal, barking deer, wild boar, porcupine, mouse deer, langur, pangolin, Indian giant squirrel and mongooses were spotted.
 It hosts many species of birds including jungle fowl, Indian grey hornbill, Indian peafowl, kingfishers, common myna and Asian koel.

-There are thought to be 85 elephant in the sanctuary as of 2024.
+There are thought to be 85 elephants in the sanctuary as of 2024.
 They migrate to West Bengal during August and September and usually return in December and January.

 In 2016, pugmarks of a tiger were found, and a tigress with a cub was videographed.
 In January 2025, a male tiger was in the sanctuary which migrated from Palamu Tiger Reserve through the forest corridor of Gumla and Khunti districts.